chimera-linux/cports/Packaging.md

 triplet from it if needed).
 The compiler flags are optional.

 The `repos` field specifies which categories are provided by remote repositories.
-As different architecture tiers may provide different package sets and some architectures don't have remote repositories at all, this is specified in the profile as we have no way to check it (and assuming all repos exist would just lead to needless failures
+As different architectures may provide different package sets and some architectures don't have remote repositories at all, this is specified in the profile as we have no way to check it (and assuming all repos exist would just lead to needless failures